javadasoodeh/CV/opencv_basic/EDGE_DETECTION.md

     I'(x, y) = \sum_{i=-k}^{k} \sum_{j=-k}^{k} G(i, j) \cdot I(x+i, y+j)

     ```
-    where I is the input image, I' is the smoothed image, k is the size of the filter kernel, and G(i, j) is the value of the Gaussian filter at position (i, j).
+    where $I$ is the input image, $I'$ is the smoothed image, $k$ is the size of the filter kernel, and $G(i, j)$ is the value of the Gaussian filter at position $(i, j)$.

 2. Gradient computation: The second step of the Canny edge detection algorithm involves computing the gradient magnitude and orientation of the smoothed image.
-The gradient of an image represents the rate of change of the image intensity in the x and y directions.
+The gradient of an image represents the rate of change of the image intensity in the $x$ and $y$ directions.
 The gradient can be computed using various gradient operators, such as the Sobel, Prewitt, or Scharr operators.

-    The Sobel operator is a commonly used gradient operator that approximates the gradient of the image by convolving the image with two kernels in the x and y directions.
-The x and y derivatives of the image are given by:
+    The Sobel operator is a commonly used gradient operator that approximates the gradient of the image by convolving the image with two kernels in the $x$ and $y$ directions.
+The $x$ and $y$ derivatives of the image are given by:

     ```math